 All-purpose touring skis are the starting point for getting into the backcountry and the sweet spot for a one-ski quiver.
 Err on the skinnier side if you tend to ski harder snow or fatten up if you ski more on powder days.
 This selection of backcountry skis is designed to perform admirably no matter what conditions you find.

-Ski Trab has a storied history with their made-in-Italy craftsmanship, producing skis for those with a penchant for ultra-light but high-performance.
+Ski Trab has a storied history with its made-in-Italy craftsmanship, producing skis for those with a penchant for ultra-light but high-performance.
 Never ones to sit idle, the designers at Ski Trab have been working on a freeride-oriented option for some time, tweaking and refining based on the feedback of professional athletes and mountain guides.
-The culmination of this extensi..
+The culmination of this extensive..

 With a product portfolio that includes a “Supreme Roller Skate Split Monoboard,” it’s clear that Faction isn’t afraid to challenge the status quo.
-So, when Faction created a low 90’s underfoot ski with no camber, we couldn’t feign too much surprise.
-Built to move with the agility of a cat through off-piste terrain, the La Machine Micro is built to be easily handled, allowing itself..
+So, when Faction created a low 90’s underfoot ski with free-skiing spirit, we couldn’t feign too much surprise.
+Built to move with the agility of a cat through off-piste terrain, the La Machine Micro is made to be easily handled, allowin..

 When it comes to technical sports like skiing, the earlier the kiddos learn their Pizzas and French Fries, the better.
 Atomic's Backland Junior extends the reliability and versatility of their ubiquitous adult touring line to future uphill champions aged approximately 9-11.
 The Backland Junior is a true all-mountain ski, combining a directional turn shape with so-called "piste rock..